HadrienG2/async-ops/README.md

 - During an asynchronous request's execution, if accepted by a server (running)
 - After the server is done with the request (done, erronerous, or cancelled)

-The purpose of an asynchronous API is to give a client access to this state machine and means to monitor its evolution.
-All APIs do so in some of the following ways:
+The purpose of asynchronous APIs is to give a client a way to monitor the evolution of this state machine.
+They all do so in some of the following ways:

 - Let a client query the status of the asynchronous operation (polling)
 - Allow a client to wait for status changes (blocking)
 - Schedule client-specified code to run when the status changes (callbacks)

-The takeaway point here is that at a conceptual level, all asynchronous APIs follow very similar design principles.
+An important point here is that at a conceptual level, all asynchronous APIs follow very similar design principles.
 Unfortunately, the same cannot be said of their implementation.
 Far from the conceptual homogeneity of blocking APIs, asynchronous APIs are usually implemented using a wild mixture of incompatible